PawseySC/using-nimbus/_episodes/04-making-keypairs.md

  ~~~
  {: .output}

-## Storing your keypairs
-Store your private key in a safe place!
-Losing your private key means losing all access to your instances.
-Not even the Nimbus support can give you access to your instances if you have lost your private key.

-{: .output}

 > ## (optional) If you are using Windows with PuTTY
->
 > 1. Open PuTTYgen (All Apps -> Putty -> Puttygen)
 > 2. Click on the LOAD button.
 > 3. Select the .pem file you just downloaded from the Nimbus Dashboard.
-If you cannot see your .pem file , select "All Files" instead of "Putty Private Key Files" from the dropdown bottom menu.
+If you cannot see your .pem file , select __All Files__ instead of __Putty Private Key Files__ from the dropdown bottom menu.
 > 4. Set a new passphrase and confirm it for your private key.
-> 5. Click on the "Save private key" button and give it the name you prefer.
+> 5. Click on the __Save private key__ button and give it the name you prefer.
 {: .solution}

 > ## (optional) If you are using a native terminal (Linux / Mac / Unix)